 How do I register for the race?

 You can register and pay online by clicking here.
 You can also stop by the Partners office in Sundance Plaza to fill out a registration form; or request a PDF registration form by emailing firstname.lastname@example.org.
 Payment must be received at the time of registration via PayPal, check, or cash.
 Make sure to register by June 15!

 If we would like to increase our participation by helping to raise funds for Partners, how can we do this?

 Thank you for asking!
 Once you complete the registration process, you can click here to read more about online and offline fundraising options.

 How many teams will be able to participate and how many challenges will there be?

-We are anticipating about 50 teams.
-A list of registered teams can be found here.
-There will be approximately 15 challenges, with each team assigned a minimum number that they must complete.
+We are anticipating about 60 teams.
+A list of registered teams will be available here.
+There will be approximately 20 challenges, with a minimum number that must completed.